Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior

-We study the impact of the mixed-supervision strategy in Table~\ref{tab:mixed_rate_comparison}.
+\textbf{Effect of data mixing ratio.} We study the impact of the mixed-supervision strategy in Table~\ref{tab:mixed_rate_comparison}.
 The 1.0 ratio (in-distribution-only) is the baseline.
 Training solely on pseudo-targets (0.0 ratio) performs poorly (FID 53.56), as the model overfits to pseudo-label artifacts and suffers from catastrophic forgetting.
 The best performance is achieved with a 0.9 ratio (90\% in-distribution data).
 This confirms the necessity of our mixed-supervision strategy: the in-distribution data provides strong regularization, while the small portion of pseudo-targets guides adaptation.